 My parents’ impending arrival made the fuses in my head pop.
 Thinking about it made me break out in a cold sweat.
 It was Mira who took over and told me that we should tell them about us in person and not over a phone call.
 I didn’t have the first clue how to do this.
 It seemed like a gargantuan task.
 The last time I felt this nervous was just before getting my MBA results.

 I had spent so many weekends and weeknights at her place that my house had been uncared for.
 My mother would suspect in a heartbeat.
 I had to quickly get it spruced up.
 I received them at the airport and told them that I had met a nice girl.
-Their faces lit up.
-On our 25-minute drive home, my mother had already decided names for our kids.
+Their faces lit up but my mother was still skeptical.
+She had her difficult mother in law personality ready to claw out.
+On our 25-minute drive home, my mother had also already decided names for our kids.
 I didn’t want to deflate their spirits, so I just kept quiet.

 How about a quick marriage ceremony?

 My father nervously returned her ‘namaste’ and got in.
 My mother meekly followed him.
 They barely ate and while nibbling at the kheer that Mira had made, my mother proposed that we do a quick havan and ‘close’ the matter so that she can share the ‘good news’ when she returned to India.
+They were so desperate to get us married!
 A vehemently disapproving Mira kicked me so hard under the table that I almost fell off my chair.

 How the elders surprised us